 2. A little tile can go a long way

 On a budget?
 Don't underestimate how far a bit of tile can go.
-If you really love our handpainted tiles, you can opt for just a focal point, like they have done in the kitchen below:
+If you really love our handpainted tiles, you can opt for just a focal point, as they have done in the two kitchens below: